 Robotic surgery hospital Adyar

-Best Exercises for Seniors at Home After 60 to Stay Active
+Best Exercises for Seniors at Home After 60 (Stay Strong & Prevent Falls)

-The best exercises for seniors at home include walking, chair squats, light strength training, balance exercises like heel to toe walking, and gentle stretching.
-Aim for 30 minutes of activity most days of the week.
+The best exercises for seniors at home include walking, chair squats, light strength training, balance exercises, and stretching.
+Aim for 30 minutes of activity most days.

 Table of Contents